Motivation

 in-interface-list=LAN \

-RouterOS will be getting IPv6 fast-tracking in version 7.18, but until that's installed and set up where you are, failing to make one of the above choices can lead to a difficult-to-debug problem in testing where your bufferbloat tests are great one day and terrible the next.
-What is likely happening here is that your client is ping-ponging between IPv4 and IPv6 addresses for the server based on round-robin DNS behaviors.
-That in turn affects the queue’s ability to do the job you gave it by creating a hidden toggle for fast-track mode.
+Failing to make these adjustments can lead to a difficult-to-debug problem in testing where your bufferbloat tests are great one day and terrible the next.
+What is likely happening here is that your client is ping-ponging between IPv4 and IPv6 addresses for the server based on round-robin DNS behaviors, and that this is in turn affecting the queue’s ability to do the job you gave it by creating a hidden toggle for fast-track mode.

 References